ljsnogard/abs_art/README.md

 ABStraction of Asynchronous RunTime.

-This crates abstracts common APIs, like `JoinHandle` from `tokio`, `async-std` and `smol` so that users can write codes across these runtimes with little overhead.
+This crates abstracts common APIs, like `JoinHandle` from `tokio` and `smol` so that users can write codes across these runtimes with little overhead.